runthings-dev/Secrets-WordPress/readme.md

 # Features

 - Limit by views and expiration date
-- Copy to clipboard button
+- Copy to clipboard button, with tooltip
 - Copy plain link, or with instructions and expiration terms
 - Selection of pages for 'Add Secret,' 'Secret Created,' and 'View Secret'
 - Spam protection with reCAPTCHA v3 support and score threshold